modabas/ModEndpoints/docs/HandlingFiles.md

 ```
 In this example, the `UploadBookRequest` record includes a file upload parameter `IFormFile BookFile`.
 The `UploadBook` endpoint handles the file upload and returns a response with the file name and size.

 >**Note**: The `DisableAntiforgery` method is used to disable CSRF protection for this endpoint.
-This is necessary for file uploads, as the default behavior of ASP.NET Core is to require an antiforgery token for all POST requests.
-However, you should be cautious when disabling CSRF protection and ensure that your application is secure against CSRF attacks.
+The default behavior of ASP.NET Core is to require an antiforgery token for Minimal API endpoints that bind a parameter from the form via `IFormFile` or `IFormFileCollection` and an exception is thrown at startup if the anti-forgery middleware isn't registered for an API that defines these input types.
+You should be cautious when disabling CSRF protection and ensure that your application is secure against CSRF attacks.

 ## File Downloads
 Returning `Results.File()` or `Results.Stream()` from a `MinimalEndpoint` can be used to return files from an endpoint.
 The file can be a physical file on disk or a stream of data.